nmathewson/walking-onions-wip/specs/AD-new-parameters.md

 * `extend-pad-len` -- Clients SHOULD pad their EXTEND cell bodies to this size.

-* `extended-pad-len` -- Relays SHOULD pad their EXTEND cell bodies to this size.
+* `extended-pad-len` -- Relays SHOULD pad their EXTENDED cell bodies to this size.

 From section 7: